Syed Mohammad Rafi

-Qazi Syed Mohammad Rafi (died age 23, March 1803 CE) was an Islamic religious fundamentalist from Mewat (Haryana) in the British Raj.
+Qazi Syed Mohammad Rafi (died age 23, March 1803 CE) was an Islamic religious fundamentalist from Mewat (Haryana) in British India.
 He was an influential personality in areas near Mewat and authored many books on religious issues.

 Biography

 Mohammad Rafi was a scholar from the Mewat region who lived during the 17th and 18th centuries CE.
 He was a Muslim fundamentalist faqih who learned Sharia law like his father, Qazi Syed Mohammad Zaman.
 Being qadi of the city, he was responsible for its administrative and managerial affairs.

 Rafi belonged to the Sayyid.
 He married Fazal Nisan; they had two sons, Qazi Syed Mohammad Ashraf and Syed Mohammad Shamsuddin, and one daughter, Bibi Khan Daulat.
 Due to his knowledge of Islam, Rafi's son Shamsuddin was employed in the army at Nagpur.
 Rafi's brother-in-laws were both killed in combat - Raham Ali at Pargana Hansi and Mohammad Murad at Rewari, during a war with Jauhira Singh and Zaufa Singh.
 Rafi's great-grandchildren are remembered as accomplished Urdu and Persian scholars.
 They founded Jhajjar Bagh at Hansapuri (now Mominpura) in Nagpur and built a home there called Aina-e Mahal.